Bayes' Theorem Calculator

 P(A|B) = [0.6 * 0.2] / 0.45) ≈ 0.27

 In this case, the probability of rain occurring provided that the day started with clouds equals about 0.27 or 27%.
 Roughly 27% chance of rain.
 So how about taking the umbrella just in case?
 Or do you prefer to look up at the clouds?

 A quick side note; in our example the chance of rain on a given day is 20%.
 Providing more information about related probabilities (cloudy days, and clouds on a rainy day) helped us get a more accurate result in certain conditions.
 The example shows the usefulness of conditional probabilities.
 Now that we have seen how the Bayes' theorem calculator does it's magic, feel free to use it instead of doing the calculations by hand.

 Bayesian inference is a method of statistical inference based on Bayes' rule.
 While Bayes' theorem looks at pasts probabilities to determine the posterior probability, Bayesian inference is used to continuously recalculate and update the probabilities as more evidence becomes available.
 This is possible where there is a huge sample size of changing data.

-This technique is also knowns as Bayesian updating, and has a multiplicity of everyday uses that range from genetic analysis, risk evaluation in finance, search engines and spam filters to even courtrooms.
+This technique is also knowns as Bayesian updating, and has a multiplicity of everyday uses that range from, risk evaluation in finance, search engines and spam filters to even courtrooms.
 Jurors can decide using Bayesian inference whether accumulating evidence is beyond a reasonable doubt in their opinion.

 Similarly, spam filters get smarter the more data they get; Seeing what types of emails are spam and what words appear more frequently in those emails leads spam filters to update the probability and become more adept at recognizing those foreign prince attacks. ;)